Okelm/okelm.github.io/content/blog/ramda/index.md

 ### Safely accessing deeply nested values

-It's always been tedious to reach the nested data in JS objects and everybody has been waiting for optional chaining for long time now and [happily we're getting there](https://github.com/tc39/proposal-optional-chaining).
+It's always been tedious to reach nested data in JS objects.
+Everybody has been waiting for optional chaining for a long time now and [happily we're getting there](https://github.com/tc39/proposal-optional-chaining).

-I've first seen it in Kotlin while working on native Android apps, and it seems that the syntax will be similar:
+I first saw it in Kotlin while working on native Android apps, and it seems that the syntax will be similar:

 ```js
 const includes = app?.data?.listOfItems?.includes("something")
 ```

-Until then (or until you [use this](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining)) you could either use one of the existing libraries or vanilia JS:
+Until then (or until you [use this](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining)) you could either use one of the existing libraries or Vanilla JS:

 ```js
 const includesJS = obj => !!obj &&